Motoess/TutorialBot/README.md

 # Step 2:
 Type git clone https://github.com/WarhawkYT/TutorialBot.git
 # Step 3:
+Change Directory into the cloned repository and run npm install
+# Step 4:
 Rename token.example.json to token.json and imput your bot token into the empty "" quotes
-# Step 4:
+# Step 5:
 Run the bot with node . or node server.js